Lotfy-Mahmoud-Yaseen/Network-Traffic-Analyzer-with-Anomaly-Detection/README.md

 This is my Graduation Project for my postgraduate diploma in Computer Science at FGSSR, Cairo University.<br />
 I take this opportunity to develop a Networking Tool that allows me to explore new aspects of network security and background processes, and to create a useful tool.
 Also managing a team of four beginner developers, a leader who guides them to develop a useful tool, depending on Academic principles. <br />
 ##
+# The Environment
+We will use pfSense as a Virtual Router, on VMware Workstation or EVE-NG, and I prefer EVE-NG to learn more about building Networking Environments on a large scale, so we will see.
 # Team Management:
 Note: It`s tough to get that job done by your team; you have to do it yourself.
 However, managing a team is a challenge I am trying to solve.